 Working primarily as a bass player James Lindsay is in high demand across the UK folk and jazz circuit as well as being an accomplished composer, arranger and music educator.

-In 2014 he was awarded the Martyn Bennett Prize for Composition and since then has continued to develop as a writer, releasing his debut album Strand in 2017 as composer and band leader.
-The Album was nominated for ‘The Ginkhana Award for Innovation in new Traditional Music’ at the 2018 Scottish Awards for New Music.
-In 2020 he was awarded an In Tune With Nature prize from Scottish Natural Heritage (SNH) and Fèis Rois for his piece 'Gaither' written for Forvie National Nature Reserve.
+In 2014 he was awarded the Martyn Bennett Prize for Composition and since then has continued to develop as a writer, releasing his debut album Strand in 2017.
+The Album received critical acclaim and was nominated for ‘The Ginkhana Award for Innovation in new Traditional Music’ at the 2018 Scottish Awards for New Music.
+In 2020 he was awarded an In Tune With Nature prize from Nature Scot and Fèis Rois for his piece 'Gaither' written for Forvie National Nature Reserve.
 After running a successful Crowdfunder campaign in September 2020 he has begun work on his follow up album Torus with producer/engineer Euan Burton and some of his favourite cross-genre musicians.

 “an inviting, contrasting weave of warm, incisive melody and textural detail” Adrian Pallant (London Jazz News)

 “Mood, tone and tempo shift as constantly as the tide.” ★★★★ Jim Gilchrist (The Scotsman)

 “Very ethereal, very chilled, very cinematic.
 The mix of folk and jazz has been done seamlessly and very, very well.” ★★★★★ Simon Redley (Music Republic Magazine)

 “That's one commonality across this record – everything sounds beautiful” ★★★★ Harry Harris (The Skinny)